 Wael Morcos

 Wael Morcos is a graphic designer/type designer and partner at the NY based studio Morcos Key.
-Wael leads multi-lingual identity, editorial, environment and digital projects for art and culture institutions between the USA and the Middle East.
-Wael has been featured in Print Magazine’s 15 under 30, was named a Young Gun by the Art Directors Club and an Ascender by the Type Directors Club.
+Wael leads multi-lingual identity, editorial, environment and digital projects for art and cultural institutions between the USA and the Middle East.
+Wael Graduated from RISD with an MFA in Graphic Design in 2013 and has been been featured in Print Magazine’s “15 under 30,” was named a Young Gun by the Art Directors Club, an Ascender by the Type Directors Club and winner of the Vilcek Prize for Creative Promise in Design.

 Services